QTIM-Lab/preprocessing/README.md

 ## CLI User Guide
 While you can import this code directly into your own python scripts, the most convenient way to run common functions is through the CLI.
 Once installed to your project's environment using pip or poetry, you will be able to access the most important functionality through `preprocessing`'s various subcommands.
 At any time, use `preprocessing --help` for an overview of the available commands and a brief description of each.
 For more in depth descriptions of each command, use `preprocessing <command> --help`.

-This library utilizes csv files for the majority of its functions.
+This library utilizes CSV files for the majority of its functions.
 Specific columns may be required for each to run properly.
 If you are using the CLI, use `--help` to view the columns required for a given command.
 Alternatively, reference the docstrings if you wish to use `preprocessing` directly within python.
 For an example of what formatting to expect, check [here](example.csv).

 ### old-project-anon-keys Command
 ```bash